shlokjjw/Portfolio/README.md

 <a href="https://www.buymeacoffee.com/shlokjjw" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 140px !important;" ></a>

-## This project was made using Create Next App!
-Here is the scripts that u can run.
+## This project was made using ReactJs!
+## You can use this scipt to run my website
 ### `npm start`

 Runs the app in the development mode.\